 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The Weight Control section of the Code specifically refers to testimonials and states that testimonials that are not supported by trials do not constitute substantiation (Rule 13.1).
-Testimonials for weight-control products are acceptable if documentary evidence is held to prove they are genuine and if used only with the permission of the individual concerned (Rules 3.45 and 3.48).
-Marketers must however, hold scientific evidence that proves the general efficacy of their product (Lamphall Ltd, 11 December 2013, Miruji Health & Wellbeing, 2 May 2012, Pure Slim Ltd, 20 May 2009).
-Even if accurate, testimonials that individuals have lost exact amounts of weight should be compatible with good medical and nutritional practice (LiveLarge Ltd, 7 September 2011; PharmaPost, 7 May 2003; and Francois Leroy Slimming Centre, 21 August 2002).
+Marketers must therefore hold scientific evidence that proves the general efficacy of their product (Lamphall Ltd, 11 December 2013, Miruji Health & Wellbeing, 2 May 2012, Pure Slim Ltd, 20 May 2009).

-Marketers should avoid including testimonials which either state or imply that one could potentially lose a precise amount of weight within a stated period of time (13.9).
-If proven, and in line with good nutritional practice, marketers are likely to be able to include testimonials which claim that certain individuals have lost exact amounts of weight in a given period (13.10).
-However, health claims that refer to a rate or amount of weight loss are not permitted in relation to food or food supplements (Rule 15.6.6).
+Marketers should avoid including testimonials which either state or imply that other users of the service could potentially lose a precise amount of weight within a stated period of time (13.9).
+It is worth noting that, if proven with documentary, and in line with good nutritional practice, marketers are likely to be able to include testimonials which claim that specific individuals have previously lost exact amounts of weight in a given period (13.10).

 Conversely, “I lost 8lbs in six weeks on the recommended diet plan!” is an acceptable claim, provided the general efficacy of the programme has been substantiated, the marketer holds signed and dated proof that the testimonial is genuine and has the subject’s permission to use it (3.48).